sandeep-mohanty/knowledge-base/README.md

 - `Personal` – Reflections, career learnings, and productivity strategies
 - `UI and Javascript Ecosystem` – Frontend development, frameworks, and tooling
 - `Testing and Validations` - Testing and validations related information
+- `Programming and Coding` - Related to programming and coding stuff.

 Each folder contains Markdown files with concise, well-structured notes.